 If you’ve determined that Sorrento is the right base for you, then you’re going to need to find a great place to stay.
 There are countless options to choose from but if you’re struggling, have a look at these suggestions:

 Magi House Relais – If it’s luxury you’re after while visiting Sorrento, then you cannot go wrong with this grand hotel.
-Situated in an 18th-Century building within easy distance of the beach, they have a number of plush rooms available to choose from.
+Situated in an 18th-century building within easy distance of the beach, they have a number of plush rooms available to choose from.
 There are also plenty of other great amenities to ensure you want for nothing while in Sorrento.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Sorrento hotels!